quadram-institute-bioscience/phylosequel/README.md

 ```

 **Expect output**
 On successful run the following log will be generated on the terminal.
+The phyloseq object will be save as `*.rds`

 ```
 STEP: Parsing input files